thealtermaven/promotek-supaplex/README.md

 * * For better experience (and to play other levelsets, including my 2003 edition Levelset 10!) request a free account with the site's author.

 Good luck, bug hunter.

+# Disclosure
+These levelsets are free for use in bundling as part of non-commercial distributions, provided you at least track me down for permission first. **You do not have permission to include these levelsets, or portions of these levelsets, in commercial distributions or free "packs" of commercial ports.**